 Supporting Ethical Clinical Practice

-Christ in Private Practice offers a focused collection of clinical trainings and tools designed to support ethical decision-making, professional competence, and responsible faith integration in private practice.
+Christ in Private Practice offers a curated collection of clinical resources, trainings, and professional tools designed to support ethical decision-making, clinical competence, and responsible faith integration.

 These resources are intentionally developed for clinicians who value clarity over shortcuts and discernment over trends.

 Ethical practice requires more than good intentions.
-It requires sound judgment across clinical care, faith integration, business decisions, informed consent, and scope of practice.
+It requires sound clinical judgment across:

-• emerging issues such as AI and mental health
+• Emerging issues such as AI in mental health

 Christian EMDR Cognition & Resourcing Toolkit